Catch-22s of reservoir computing: Implementation of NGRC

 where $\g_t$ is an $m$-dimensional \emph{feature vector}, calculated from the current state and $k - 1$ past states, namely

 Here, $k \ge 1$ is a hyperparameter that governs the amount of memory in the NGRC model, and $\W$ is an $n \times m$ matrix of trainable weights.

 We elaborate on the functional form of the feature embedding $\g$ below.
-But in general, the features can be divided into three groups: (i) one constant (bias) feature; (ii) $\mlin = nk$ linear features, corresponding to the components of $\lbrace \x_t, \x_{t-1}, \ldots , \x_{t-k+1} \rbrace$; and finally (iii) $\mnonlin$ nonlinear features, each a nonlinear transformation of the linear features.
+But in general, the features can be divided into three groups: (i) one constant (bias) feature; (ii) $\mlin = nk$ linear features, corresponding to the components of $\lbrace \x_t, \x_{t-1}, \ldots, \x_{t-k+1} \rbrace$; and finally (iii) $\mnonlin$ nonlinear features, each a nonlinear transformation of the linear features.
 The total number of features is thus $m = 1 + \mlin + \mnonlin$. \\

 \textbf{Training}.
-Per \cref{eq:ngrc-dyn}, training the NGRC model amounts to finding values for the weights $\W$ that give the best fit for the discrete update rule
+Per \cref{eq:ngrc-dyn}, training an NGRC model amounts to finding values for the weights $\W$ that give the best fit for the discrete update rule

 where $\y_t = \x_{t+1} - \x_t$.
 Accordingly, we calculate pairs of inputs ($\g_t$) and next-step targets ($\y_t$) over $\Ntraj \ge 1$ training trajectories from the real system (\ref{eq:continuous-dyn}), each of length $\Ntrain + k$.
-We then solve for the values of $\W$ that best fit \cref{eq:train-target} in the least-squares sense via Ridge regression, namely
+We then solve for the values of $\W$ that best fit \cref{eq:train-target} in the least-squares sense via regularized Ridge regression, namely

-Here $\Y$ ($\G$) is a matrix whose columns are the $\y_t$ ($\g_t$), $\mathbb{I}$ is the identity matrix, and $\lambda > 0$ is a regularization coefficient that prevents ill-conditioning of the weights, which can be symptomatic of overfitting the data. \\
+Here $\Y$ ($\G$) is a matrix whose columns are the $\y_t$ ($\g_t$).
+The regularization coefficient $\lambda$ plays the same role as in standard RC [cf.~\cref{eq:ridge-regression-rc}]. \\

 \textbf{Prediction}.
 To simulate a trained NGRC model from a given initial condition $\x_0$, we first integrate the true dynamics (\ref{eq:continuous-dyn}) forward in time to obtain the additional $k - 1$ states needed to perform the first discrete update according to Eqs.~(\ref{eq:ngrc-dyn})-(\ref{eq:features}).
-This is known as ``warming up'' the model.
+This is the warmup period for the NGRC model.
 Thereafter, we iterate Eqs.~(\ref{eq:ngrc-dyn})-(\ref{eq:features}) as an autonomous dynamical system, with each output becoming part of the model's input at the next time step.
-Thus in contrast to training, the model receives no data from the real system during prediction except the $k - 1$ ``warm-up'' states.
+Thus in contrast to training, the model receives no data from the real system during prediction except the $k - 1$ ``warm-up'' states. \\